Jerry West's Success and Achievements in Timeline

 February 17, 2011: Statue Unveiled at Staples Center

-On February 17, 2011, a statue of Jerry West was unveiled outside the Staples Center at the Star Plaza in Los Angeles, California.
+On February 17, 2011, a statue of Jerry West was unveiled outside Staples Center at the Star Plaza in Los Angeles, California.

-2011: WVU All-Time Records
+2011: Holds WVU All-Time Records

-2015: NBA Title as Consultant with Golden State Warriors
+2015: NBA Title as Warriors Consultant

 In 2015, Jerry West won an NBA title as a consultant with the Golden State Warriors.

-2017: Another NBA Title with Golden State Warriors
+2017: Another NBA Title as Warriors Consultant

 September 5, 2019: Presidential Medal of Freedom